rafaelaqfc/Final-Project-SQL/README.md

 1. Extract data (import the spreadsheets of 5 tables from ecommerce database to PgAdmin) all_sessions spreadsheet:

-15135 rows in the all_sessions spreadsheet
-33 columns

 productRefundAmount empty
 productQuantity empty